Skip to main content

 What Causes Polydactyly?

-Polydactyly happens before a baby is born.
+Polydactyly develops before a baby is born.
 When a baby's hands and feet are first forming, they're shaped like mittens.
 Then the fingers or toes form.
 If an extra finger or toe forms, this causes polydactyly.

 Most babies who have polydactyly do not have other health problems.
 But sometimes, it happens as part of a genetic syndrome .